Elevation: 5,280 ft

 This peak is not in the book.
 Published June 2018

-Willow Peak is the highest point on Willow Ridge which is major north-south trending ridge in the southwest end of the West Mountains.
+Willow Peak is the highest point on Willow Ridge, which is major north-south trending ridge in the Southwest End of the West Mountains.
 This peak has over a thousand feet of prominence and a corresponding massive view.
 There are few trees on Willow Ridge and much of the ridge is managed by the BLM as wildhorse habitat.
-This is great spring hiking area.
-Later in the year the fire danger will be extreme.
+This is a great Spring hiking area.
+Later in the year, the fire danger will be extreme.
+USGS Coonrod Gulch

 South Ridge, Class 2

-The peak can theoretically be climbed from any direction but private property limits access points.
+The peak can theoretically be climbed from any direction, but private property limits access points.
 This route avoids private property issues and is a scenic and enjoyable ridge walk.
 From the main road, drive as far as your vehicles and driving skills allow.
 Park and follow the road up and east to the crest at 5,149 feet.
 From this point, turn north and follow the road north to Peak 5208.
-Descend the road into the next saddle and then follow it up the top of Willow Peak aka Willow Ridge.
-Just before reaching the summit there is a fence.
+Descend the road to the next saddle and then follow it up the top of Willow Peak.
+Just before reaching the summit, there is a fence.
 In 2018, I could not get the gate to open because it was too tight.
 I crawled under the fence.
 The summit is a short distance from this point.
-There is a large rock cairn and a register on top.
+There is a large rock cairn and a summit register on top.